Skip to content

 You can use WPML Export and Import - an add-on for the WPML plugin to easily migrate multilingual sites.
 It is compatible with almost every WP plugin and moves all posts, pages, taxonomies, and WooCommerce products.

 It automatically assigns the correct language to each piece of content.
-So you can move the content easily and leave the responsibility for handling language complexities on WPML Export and Import.
+So you can move the content easily and leave the responsibility for handling language complexities to WPML Export and Import.

 Steps to Follow for Website Migration